 Instead of throwing all these lovely scraps out, save them in a large zip lock bag in the freezer, adding more scraps day by day, until you have a decent sized bag.
 Then use them, maybe together with some fresh stock ingredients and some added herbs, to make a lovely vegetable stock.

-Vegetable stocks are the foundation of many of my stews, soups, sauces and many other dishes such as Risotto, but most commercial stocks usually contain a large number of ingredients I generally try to avoid.
-First and foremost, commercially made stocks are very high in sodium and often also contain a lot of sugar or other sweeteners.
-More often than not, they also contain a substantial amount of palm and/or coconut oil, usually listed simply as vegetable fat.
-Having lived in palm oil producing countries and seen the devastation those types of mono-culture plantations cause in the environment I do my best to avoid products containing palm oil.
-And with regards to coconut oil, that is something I only keep in my medicine cabinet – to speed up wound healing.
+Vegetable stocks are the foundation of many of my stews, soups, sauces and many other dishes such as Risotto.
+But most commercial stocks usually contain a large number of ingredients I generally try to avoid.
+First and foremost, commercially made stocks are very high in sodium.
+They also often contain a lot of sugar or other sweeteners.
+More often than not, they also contain a substantial amount of palm and/or coconut oil.
+These are usually listed simply as vegetable fat.
+Having lived in palm oil producing countries and seen the devastation those types of mono-culture plantations cause in the environment, I do my best to avoid products containing palm oil.
+As for coconut oil, that is something I only keep in my medicine cabinet – to speed up wound healing.
 If you are wondering why I take that stance on coconut oil you can check out my article Is Coconut Oil Healthy?

-Every time I make stock I make a larger portion and keep whatever I don’t need that day in the fridge for a few days or else in the freezer, portion sized, until I need it.
-I also freeze some of my stock in ice cube trays and use those little cubes instead of oil when sautéing.
+Every time I make stock I make a larger portion and keep whatever I don’t need that day in the fridge for a few days.
+The rest goes in the freezer, portion sized, until I need it.
+I also freeze some of my stock in ice cube trays.
+I sometimes use those little cubes instead of oil when sautéing.

 Which scraps and trimmings are good to use.